andrewchambers/c/README.md

 ## Design choices

-- Be very small, very fast.
+- Be very small, very fast, very sane.
 - Build real software.
-- Be very good at cross compiling.
+- Cross compiling.
 - Use fast algorithms, keep compilation speed and code complexity in mind.
 - Die on error.
-Usually only the first error means anything anyway.
+Only the first error means anything anyway.
 - Few/No warnings.
-Finding bugs is orthogonal to compiling, use a static checker.
+Use a static checker for warnings.

 ## Style Guidelines